maffan-96/slam-course/README.md

 4. Build the Docker Image [note: use sudo or make a docker group]
 Each group exercise has a separate docker file.
-For any given exercise, go to the respective folder, build the corresponding docker via following commands,
+For any given exercise, go to the respective folder, build the corresponding docker via the following commands,
 ```
 cd RPCN_PART_A
 sudo docker build . -t rpcnA  #rpcnA is the docker image name for exercise A
 ```
 Note: The above will build a docker file for exercise A, but it could be followed similarly for exercise B or C.
 3. Start the Docker container
 ```
 sudo docker run -it rpcnA bash